hera/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+It means you I have indirect access to variables in the environment, even after the function which created the environment finished execution.

 2. Study the following code, then answer the questions below.

 ```js